VirginiaYonit/Bologna_Airport_Operational_Analysis/README.md

       * National vs local performance comparison

-   2. A [interactive dashboard](https://github.com/VirginiaYonit/BLQ-Dashboard) that tracks 25 years of air traffic (passengers, cargo, delays and emissions) at Bologna Airport.
+  2. An [interactive dashboard](https://github.com/VirginiaYonit/BLQ-Dashboard) that tracks 25 years of air traffic (passengers, cargo, delays and emissions) at Bologna Airport.

 This work is designed with a practical purpose: to identify patterns that support operational planning, capacity management, and sustainable recovery strategies.